10 Best Tires for Rain: When it Rains it Pours

 Signs of Wear

 One of the most obvious indicators that your rain tires need replacement is the tread depth.
 As the tread wears down, the grooves become shallower, reducing the tire’s ability to channel water away from the contact patch effectively.
+Visually inspect your tires regularly for signs of excessive wear, such as bald spots or uneven tread patterns.

 Tread Depth Measurement